How Much Does Tow Truck Insurance Cost in 2026?

 The biggest drivers of tow truck insurance premium are claims history and driver MVR quality, your operation type (roadside vs repo/impound/recovery), where you operate and garage (ZIP/state), truck value, and your coverage stack limits—especially on-hook and garagekeepers.
 Changing limits can move cost by thousands per year per truck, and storage exposure can be heavily impacted by security controls (fencing, lighting, cameras, key control).
 Pricing also moves with broader market conditions across trucking insurance.

 If you tow customer vehicles, on-hook coverage is typically essential because it applies while the customer vehicle is being towed, and on-hook claims (loading damage, securement issues, tow accidents) are common in towing.
 If you store vehicles (impound yard, overnight holds, storage), garagekeepers liability is usually the bigger exposure because one event (theft, fire, hail, vandalism) can impact multiple vehicles.
-For underwriting factors that directly affect pricing, see this garagekeepers liability insurance guide.
+For underwriting factors that directly affect pricing, see this tow truck insurance coverage overview.

 Conclusion: Get a Real Range, Then Validate With Apples-to-Apples Quotes